flarialmc/mumble/README.md

 ---

-## :globe_with_meridians: Step 3: Create a Mumble Link Server
+## 🌐 Step 3: Create a Mumble Link Server

 You can set up a Mumble server using [GuildBit.com](https://guildbit.com).
 A detailed guide will be added soon. :pencil:

 ---

-## :control_knobs: Step 4: Enable Mumble Link Module in Minecraft
+## 🎛️ Step 4: Enable Mumble Link Module in Minecraft

 - Open the **Flarial Launcher** and click **Launch**. :arrow_forward:
 - In-game, open the **mod menu** and enable the **Mumble Link module**. :level_slider: